parasyte/onlyargs/README.md

 Some("--argument") | Some("-a")
 ```

 It is fairly straightforward to derive an implementation with a proc_macro.
-Compare the [`derive-example`](./examples/derive/src/main.rs) to the `full` example.
+Compare the ["full-derive" example](./examples/full-derive/src/main.rs) to the "full" example.